ODIN-Initiative/collaborative-sparks/authoring/Different Forms of Compensation in Decentralized Work.md

 ---
-title: 💸 Different Forms of Compensation in Decentralized Work
+title: Different Forms of Compensation in Decentralized Work
 date: 2025-06-27
 draft: false
+slug: decentralized-compensation
 ---

-# 💸 Different Forms of Compensation in Decentralized Work
+# 💸

 In a decentralized workplace, how we get paid can look very different from the familiar weekly paycheck or hourly rate.
 As more communities experiment with open collaboration, new models for compensation are emerging — and each has tradeoffs.